sometheasiekswx/Mandelbrot-SplashKit/README.md

 ## Description

 This is a C++ program that simulates the Mandelbrot Set using the SplashKit library.
-To change the colors change the "iteration_color" function in "mandelbrot.cpp".
-To change the screen size, go to "main" and change "open_window" in "program.cpp".
-To add or reduce detail, change "MAX_INTERATION" in "mandelbrot.h"

 ## Features

-- Zoom In & Out: Right click to Zoom In and Left Click to Zoom Out
+- Zoom In & Out: Right click to Zoom In and Left Click to Zoom Out.
+- Change Colors: edit the "iteration_color" function in "mandelbrot.cpp".
+- Change Screen Size: Go to "main" and change "open_window" in "program.cpp".
+- Adjust Detail: change "MAX_INTERATION" in "mandelbrot.h".

 ## To Compile & Run:
 ### Linux/Mac: